christophernajafi/Reactivities/README.md

 # B&B Activities Manager

-A single-page application that enables a Bed & Breakfast host to schedule activities for their guests and enables the guests to sign-up online, leave comments, and ask questions to the host.
+Social media app where Bed & Breakfast hosts can register an account, post an activity, and connect with their guests.
+Bed & Breakfast guests can join activities, leave comments, and ask questions to the host.

 ## Deployed Link